Search: Advanced | Preference

 With an eight-hundred-year-old past, Tallinn is a mix of historic areas and cultural sophistication.

 Peter the Great said that if he would have seen Tallinn first, it would have been the location of choice for his Window to the West.
 With its limestone foundation and towering cliffs, I would agree.
 Today, the capital of this small Baltic nation of 1.3 million is a UNESCO World Heritage Site and is one of the best preserved medieval cities in the world.
-Estonia has only experienced 39 years of independence in its entire existence and the varied architectural style of past conquers remain thorough this former Hanseatic city.
-On my day of arrival, Estonia was celebrating its nineteenth year of independence from the former Soviet Union, and the nation is very much about defining itself as a people.
-I was stunned to see so many new cars.
-Capitalism has its downside as well – it is called stress.
-Men, for example, live 11 years less than women.
-Once again a Tallinn Card - accepted in nearly 100 locations - proves the best way to explore this enchanting enclave of 400,000 people in an eight hour period.
-Lunch at the Olde Hansa medieval restaurant was a once-in-a-lifetime experience.
-It also allowed me to check off eating wild boar from my BUCK LIST.
-In 2011 Tallinn will be the European Capital of Culture.
+Estonia has experienced less than 50 years of independence in its entire existence and the varied architectural style of past conquerors remain throughout this former Hanseatic city.
+Once again a Tallinn Card – accepted in nearly 100 locations – proves the best way to explore this enchanting enclave of 400,000 people in an eight hour period.
+Lunch at the Olde Hansa medieval restaurant was an unforgettable experience that no one when visiting the city should miss.

 City Hall, Heksinki, Finland

 Over 450 years of history, several architectural layers and the impact of different periods can be clearly seen in Helsinki.
-Helsinki's City Hall was used in the film Reds.
+The City Hall was used in the film ‘Reds’.

-Once a haunt for sailors, Copenhagen's Kongens Nytorv is an old canal area, lined with 17th century town houses.
+Once a haunt for sailors, Copenhagen's Nyhavn is an old canal area, lined with 17th century town houses.

-All good things must come to an end, and the Voyager docks at Copenhagen's harbor at 8 am.
-It's important that you spend a little time before your flight home in this forward-thinking, vibrant city of green spires, copper-roofed buildings, medieval streets and canals.
+All good things must come to an end and the Voyager docks at Copenhagen's harbor at 8 am.
+This is another city that demands extra time spent before your flight home.
+Copenhagen is a forward-thinking, vibrant city of green spires, copper-roofed buildings, medieval streets and canals.
+Established in 1843, Tivoli Gardens is an amusement park which reportedly inspired Walt Disney to create Disneyland.
+It felt like a World Expo with examples of international architecture, fairytale gardens, amusement rides and concerts.

 Regent Seven Seas Voyager Experience

 I have read about cruise lines who are now selling cabins on their vessel, and it occurred to me that Regent Seven Seas Voyager might be my choice.
-Not only did the all-suite, all-balcony ship have spectacular creature comforts of four dining venues (one operated by Le Cordon Bleu® of Paris), complimentary wine, an outdoor grill, guest lecturer programs, spa and a staff that does not work for gratuities, but it also features some of the highest space and service ratios at sea.
-And this was clearly on display with the staff.
-A waiter spoke knowingly of the history of Chateaubriand, then changed gears and spoke with equal authority on Helsinki’s Sibelius Monument.
-Our room steward expressed concern that we might need more covers on our bed at night, then proceeded to stress the importance of seeing as much of St. Petersburg as you can now, for it is rapidly changing.
-They liked being there and they seemed to like me too.
+Not only did the all-suite, all-balcony ship have spectacular creature comforts of four dining venues (one operated by Le Cordon Bleu® of Paris), complimentary wine, an outdoor grill, guest lecturer programs, spa and a staff that does not work for gratuities, but it also features some of the highest staff to guest ratios at sea.

 Name: Required